tamersp25/docs/docs/engines/guidelines/real-time-engines.md

 Batch Mode engines process and complete an entire task in one invocation.

 1. The Docker container for your engine will be started up with the environment variables set.
-1. The engine will receive a payload with information about where to retrieve the input data from Core (GraphQL).
+1. The engine will receive a payload with information about where to retrieve the input data from the GraphQL API.
-1. The engine will process the payload, update the task status, create any updates assets, and exit.
+1. The engine will process the payload, update the task status, create any updated assets, and exit.

 ## Constructing an Engine in Chunk Mode